-Basic Meatball Making Tips
+Basic Meatball-Making Tips

-Cooking Swedish Meatball
+Cooking Swedish Meatballs

 You can cook meatballs several ways.
 You can bake them in the oven on a baking sheet, or you can fry them in a large skillet like I will be doing for this recipe.
-I simply make a medium size meatballs, and cook them in several batches on the stovetop over medium heat.
-I keep all of the pan drippings from the meatballs in the pan, and use it as one of the ingredients for the swedish meatball sauce.
+I simply make a medium size meatballs and cook them in several batches on the stovetop over medium heat.
+I keep all of the pan drippings from the meatballs in the pan and use it as one of the ingredients for the Swedish meatball sauce.